-There are lots of ideas on their website for how to engage colleagues and employers in suggested activities for this week, but we thought we’d focus on what you as an individual can do to use this week as a spring board to improve your health.
+There are lots of ideas on their website for how to engage colleagues and employers in suggested activities for this week, but we thought we’d focus on what you as an individual can do to use this week as a springboard to improve your health.

 The mantra is that breakfast is the most important meal of the day.
-We would agree that the first meal of the day is the most important meal of the day as this will set your metabolism, energy, mood, adrenal function for the day.
+We would agree that the first meal of the day is the most important meal of the day as this will set your metabolism, energy, mood, the adrenal function for the day.
 What you eat, however, is very important.

-Rather than a high carb breakfast of cereal or toast, make sure that your first meal includes protein, healthy fats and a small amount of complex carbs e.g. scrambled eggs cooked in olive or coconut oil with spinach or rocket, and a small slice of rye toast.
+Rather than a high carb breakfast of cereal or toast, make sure that your first meal includes protein, healthy fats and a small number of complex carbs e.g. scrambled eggs cooked in olive or coconut oil with spinach or rocket, and a small slice of rye toast.
 This combination will rev up your metabolism, keep you feeling fuller for longer, boost your energy and mood, and equip you to deal with the stresses of the day.

 Have 5 day

 Vegetables and fruits are so important for every aspect of our health.
 They are packed full of vitamins, minerals, antioxidants, phytonutrients polyphenols, and fibre.
-Vegetables are your key weapon against ageing and main protection against degenerative diseases such as cancer.
+Vegetables are your key weapon against aging and main protection against degenerative diseases such as cancer.
 And yet only 26% of adults in the UK is thought to achieve the government recommendation that we should eat at least 5 vegetables and fruits per day.
 The figures for children from 5 – 15 are even worse at only16%.

 A recent study at UCL suggests that 7 per day confers even more benefits with a 42% lower risk of death at any point than those who eat less than one per day.

-The UK guidelines have never differentiated between fruit and vegetables, however we would endorse the Australian Government recommendations which are more specific – “go for 2+5” i.e. 2 fruits and 5 vegetables.
+The UK guidelines have never differentiated between fruit and vegetables, however, we would endorse the Australian Government recommendations which are more specific – “go for 2+5” i.e. 2 fruits and 5 vegetables.

 Make sure you include vegetables at each meal – yes, including breakfast!
 Think about scrambled eggs with tomatoes, mushrooms, rocket or spinach.
 Or a vegetable omelette or frittata.
 What about mashed avocado and tomatoes on rye toast?
 Or a vegetable smoothie, using spinach, courgette, avocado, and a few berries and nuts or seeds.